ohdoking/ohdoking.github.io/_posts/2019-03-12-about-garabage-collection.markdown

 star: true
 category: blog
 author: Dokeun Oh
-description: About Garabage Collection
+description: About Garbage Collection
 ---
-# About Garabage Collection
+# About Garbage Collection

 ## What is automatic garbage collection ?